Unbridle the Magic!®

 Our experienced instructors are dedicated, knowledgeable, PATH Intl.-certified professionals who love to share their passion for horses with their students.
-Their knowledge of disabilities enables them to individualize lessons for optimum student success.
+Their knowledge of disabilities enables them to customize lessons for optimum student success.
 Ongoing continuing education ensures instructors keep pace with advancements in the field.

-Executive director: William Landuyt
+Executive Director: William Landuyt

-Program director: Christine Landuyt
+Program Director: Christine Landuyt

-Christine Landuyt - Advanced instructor and Path Intl. mentor
+Christine Landuyt - Advanced Instructor and PATH Intl.
+Mentor

 Three levels of training give volunteers the opportunity to advance within the "ranks" and improve their horsemanship skills.